New York Americans

 The New York Americans, colloquially known as the Amerks, were a professional ice hockey team based in New York City from 1925 to 1942.
 They were the third expansion team in the history of the National Hockey League (NHL) and the second to play in the United States.
 The team never won the Stanley Cup, but reached the semifinals twice.
 While it was the first team in New York City, it was eclipsed by the second, the New York Rangers, which arrived in 1926 under the ownership of the Amerks' landlord, Madison Square Garden.
-The team operated as the Brooklyn Americans during the 1941–42 season before suspending operations in 1942 due to World War II and long-standing financial difficulties.
+The team played as the Brooklyn Americans during the 1941–42 season before suspending operations in 1942 due to World War II and long-standing financial difficulties.
 The demise of the club marked the beginning of the NHL's Original Six era from 1942 to 1967, though the Amerks' franchise was not formally canceled until 1946.
 The team's overall regular season record was 255–402–127.

-Franchise history
+History

 Formation

 In 1923, Canadian sports promoter Thomas Duggan received options on three NHL franchises for the United States.
 He sold one to Boston grocery magnate Charles Adams, which became the Boston Bruins in 1924.
 Duggan then arranged with Tex Rickard to have a team in Madison Square Garden.
 Rickard agreed, but play was delayed until the new Garden was built in 1925.
-In April of that year, Duggan and Bill Dwyer, New York City's most-celebrated prohibition bootlegger, were awarded the franchise for New York.
+In April 1925, Duggan and Bill Dwyer, New York City's most-celebrated Prohibition bootlegger, were awarded the franchise for New York.
 Somewhat fortuitously given the shortage of players, the Hamilton Tigers, who had finished first the season before, had been suspended from the league after they struck for higher pay.
 However, the suspensions were quietly lifted in the off-season.
-Soon afterward, Dwyer duly bought the collective rights to the Tiger players for $75,000.
-He gave the players healthy raises—in some cases, double their 1924–25 season's salaries.
+Soon afterward, Dwyer duly bought the collective rights to the Tigers' players for $75,000.
+He gave the players healthy raises – in some cases, double their 1924–25 season's salaries.
 Just before the season, Dwyer announced the team would be known as the New York Americans.
 Their original jerseys were covered with stars and stripes, patterned after the American flag.
-Although he acquired the Tigers' players, Dwyer did not acquire the franchise; it was expelled from the league.
-As a result, the NHL does not consider the Americans to be a continuation of the Tigers—or for that matter, of the Tigers' predecessors, the Quebec Bulldogs.
+Although he acquired the Tigers' players, Dwyer did not acquire the franchise; as it was expelled from the league.
+As a result, the NHL does not consider the Americans to be a continuation of the Tigers, or for that matter, of the Tigers' predecessors, the Quebec Bulldogs.
 The Americans entered the league in the 1925–26 season along with the Pittsburgh Pirates.
-The Americans and Pirates became the second and third American-based teams in the NHL, following Adams' Boston Bruins, who had begun play the previous season.
+The Americans and Pirates became the second and third American-based teams in the NHL, following Adams' Boston Bruins, who had begun play during the 1924–25 season.